digitalbazaar/bedrock-ledger-node/README.md

 subsystem by adding new storage, consensus, and authorization mechanisms.

 * capabilityName (required) - the name of the capability
-* [capabilityValue | callback] - either the value of the capability:
+* [capabilityValue | callback] - either the value of the capability or a callback function to receive the value when used as an asynchronous getter.
+A capabilityValue must be an object with these properties:
   * type - type type of plugin (e.g. 'storage', 'authorization', 'consensus')
-  * api - the javascript API for the plugin or a callback function to receive the value when used as an asynchronous getter.
+  * api - the javascript API for the plugin

 Returns the capabilityValue when used as a synchronous getter (no callback function is passed as the second parameter).